 - Invitation to a VIP reception to pay tribute to the awardee at ESOF2020

 - A two years’ free EuroScience membership

 Active scientists from any disciplinary background, including exact sciences, medical sciences, social sciences and humanities, are eligible.
-Organisations in any field of science, meeting the criteria, are also eligible.
-Recommendations for possible candidates together with contact information should be submitted via the EuroScience Conferences and Members Platform (ESCMP) by 16 December 2019, 11:59am CET.
-Please note that self-nominations are also accepted but need to be accompanied by recommendation letters.
+Organisations in any field of science, meeting the criteria, were also eligible.